uselagoon/lagoon/docs/administering-lagoon/rbac.md

 # Role-Based Access Control \(RBAC\)

 Version 1.0 of Lagoon changed how you access your projects!
 Access to your project is handled via groups, with projects assigned to one or multiple groups.
 Users are added to groups with a role.
-Groups can also be nested within subgroups.
+Groups can also be nested within sub-groups.
 This change provides a lot more flexibility and the possibility to recreate real world teams within Lagoon.

 ## Roles

 When assigning a user to a group, you need to provide a group role for that user inside this group.
 Each one of the 5 current existing group roles gives the user different permissions to the group and projects assigned to the group.
-Here are the Platform Wide Roles and the Group Roles that are currently found in Lagoon:
+Here are the platform-wide roles and the group roles that are currently found in Lagoon:

 ### Platform-Wide Roles